Camrelizumab

-Camrelizumab (SHR-1210) (INN) is an anti-PD-1 immune checkpoint inhibitor that is being investigated for hepatocellular carcinoma and Hodgkin lymphoma.
+Camrelizumab (INN; development code SHR-1210) is an anti-PD-1 immune checkpoint inhibitor that is being investigated for hepatocellular carcinoma and Hodgkin lymphoma.
 PD-1 is programmed cell death protein 1.

 The drug is being developed by Jiangsu HengRui Medicine Co., Ltd. As of 2019, camrelizumab is undergoing Phase II/III trials.

+In China, in May 2025 camrelizumab was conditionally approved for use in combination with famitinib for the treatment of recurrent or metastatic cervical cancer in patients who have failed prior platinum-based chemotherapy and have not received prior bevacizumab.

+Camrelizumab was approved in Russia in November 2024 under the brand name Areima.
+Its approved indications include certain forms of esophageal cancer, nasopharyngeal carcinoma, NSCLC, and TNBC.